PokemonAutomation/SwSh-Arduino/Documentation/SerialPrograms/VirtualConsole.md

 This is the default program that runs when you run the SerialPrograms binary.
 It consists of only the serial connection and a camera drop-down to view your Switch.

 Since all programs in the left panel act as virtual consoles, the actual Virtual Console program can be considered the "null program".
-It has no program associated with it and only presents the basic play-on-your-Switch components.
+It has no program associated with it and only presents the basic play-on-your-computer components.

 The Virtual Console is primarily used for two purposes.
 But really any program can do this: